Watchar-BossLa/brain-nectar-88/pull-request-description.md

 This PR transforms Study Bee from a single-subject learning platform to a comprehensive multi-subject learning platform.
 It adds support for Mathematics, Physics, Chemistry, Data Science, and Finance, with dedicated pages, components, and services for each subject.

+Additionally, it implements the first interactive component from our enhancement plans: the Interactive Graphing Calculator for the Mathematics subject.

 ## Key Changes

 - **New Subject Pages**: Added dedicated pages for Mathematics, Physics, Chemistry, Data Science, and Finance